gianguitar/spectral-jekyll-theme/_posts/2019-06-24-how-to-stop-guitar-squeaks-and-improve-your-sound.md

 <a href="http://www.kqzyfj.com/click-8982858-13585558" target="_top">
 <img src="http://www.lduhtrp.net/image-8982858-13585558" width="300" height="600" alt="300x600 Get More Done, Together" border="0"/></a>

-<p align="left">I tried mixing something to no avail.
+<p align=left>I tried mixing something to no avail.
 I was a newbie to playing guitar and recording so I tried to do what i thought was the right thing to do.
 But in the end, I knew that the problem was actually me.
 You see, when you're a beginner, it's the hardest pill to swallow.
 Life is over.
 Why do I suck? what am I going to do?
 Maybe the guitar is not right for me.
 I hear ya, it's goddamn crippling!</p>

 So what does a determined musician do when these type of things come up?
 Rise to the occassion, always.
 I made a plan to tackle the issue and here's what I came up with: